 Conclusion-

 The experiment evidences warrant the following specific conclusion, in general, be adopted for profitable cultivation of Ajwain under the existing climatic conditions of Marathwada region and particularly in Parbhani region.
 Growth parameters like plant height, number of primary, secondary branches per plant and yield attribute like seed yield per hectare were significantly higher under D1 (15th August) sowing date.
-Growth parameters viz. plant height were found higher under wider spacing S1 (60 x 10 cm), number of primary branches were recorded at spacing i.e. S3 (90 x 45 cm) and secondary branches per plant were found higher under wider spacing at S2 (75 x 30 cm).
+Growth parameters viz. plant height was found higher under wider spacing S1 (60 x 10 cm), number of primary branches were recorded at spacing i.e. S3 (90 x 45 cm) and secondary branches per plant were found higher under wider spacing at S2 (75 x 30 cm).
 D1 (15th August) is the best time for sowing of Ajwain in the Marathwada region.
 Sowing of seeds as wider spacing i.e. S1 (60 x 10 cm) is found to be superior over S2 (75 x 30 cm) and S3 (90 x 45 cm) with regard to growth and yield of Ajwain.

 References –